How to set up your indoor cycling space Riding inside this winter? Here's how to love it.

 1. Let’s get started

 Decide where you want to put your trainer.
-Wherever you plan to ride, you’ll need to dedicate a 6×6 foot space for your new setup.
-Make sure it’s somewhere you’ll want to spend time, perhaps near a window for a little natural light.
+Wherever you plan to ride, you’ll need to dedicate a 1.8×1.8 metre space for your new set-up.
+Make sure that it’s somewhere you’ll want to spend time, perhaps near a window for a little natural light.
 Consider adding a trainer mat.
 While this is more of a want than a need, it will help protect your floors and muffle the sound of your workout.

 2. Make it fun

 Next, think about how you’ll make indoor riding more fun.
 If you can ride in front of a TV, that’s great!
-Otherwise, setting up a stool or small table for a laptop to put on your favorite show or movie while you spin.
-This is an ideal spot if you have a smart training and want to dive into virtual reality training.
+Otherwise, setting up a stool or small table for a laptop to put on your favourite programme or film while you spin.
+This is an ideal spot if you have a smart training and want to dive into virtual-reality training.

 3. Ventilation is key